nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Polymorphism - Exercise/WildFarm/README.md

 	Birds - "{AnimalType} [{AnimalName}, {WingSize}, {AnimalWeight}, {FoodEaten}]" Felines - "{AnimalType} [{AnimalName}, {Breed}, {AnimalWeight}, {AnimalLivingRegion}, {FoodEaten}]" Mice and Dogs - "{AnimalType} [{AnimalName}, {AnimalWeight}, {AnimalLivingRegion}, {FoodEaten}]"

+After you have read the information about the animal and the food, the animal will produce a sound (print it on the console).
+Next, you should try to feed it.
+After receiving the "End" command, print information about every animal in order of input.